avocado-framework/avocado/docs/source/guides/contributor/chapters/plugins.rst

 New test type plugin example
 ============================

-For a new test type to be recognized and executed by Avocado's "nrunner" architecture, there needs to be two types of plugins and one optional:
+For a new test type to be recognized and executed by Avocado's NRunner architecture, there needs to be two types of plugins and one optional:

- * resolvers: they resolve references into proper test descriptions that Avocado can run
+ * resolvers: they resolve references into proper test descriptions that Avocado can run.

  * discoverers (optional): They are doing the same job as resolvers but without a reference.
-They are used when the tests can be created from different data e.g.  config files.
+They are used when the tests can be created from different data e.g. *config files*.

  * runners: these make use of the resolutions made by resolvers and actually execute the tests, reporting the results back to Avocado

-The following example shows real code for a resolver and a runner for a "magic" test type.
-This "magic" test simply passes or fails depending on the test reference.
+The following example shows real code for a resolver and a runner for a *magic* test type.
+This *magic* test simply passes or fails depending on the test reference.

 Resolver and Discoverer example
 -------------------------------

-The resolver implementation will simply set the test type ("magic") and transform the reference given into its "url":
+The resolver implementation will simply set the test type (*magic*) and transform the reference given into its **url**:

 .. literalinclude:: ../../../../../examples/plugins/tests/magic/avocado_magic/resolver.py